quantumlib/Stim/README.md

 204
 ```

-Compute the circuit's detector graph (the graph whose nodes are `DETECTOR`s and
+Compute the circuit's detector hypergraph (the graph whose nodes are detectors/observables and
-whose edges are errors grouped into equivalence classes based on which detectors they invert).
+whose edges are errors grouped into equivalence classes based on which detectors and observables they invert).
-Output the graph as a circuit made up of correlated errors that `--sample`s from the same distribution as the original
-circuit `--detect`ed from:
+Output the graph's hyper edges as a series of lines like `error(probability) D0 D1 L2`:

 ```bash
 echo "